-The work of the IQAC is the first step towards internalization and institutionalization of quality enhancement initiatives.
+The work of the IQAC is the first step toward the internalization and institutionalization of quality enhancement initiatives.
 Its success depends upon the sense of belongingness and participation it can inculcate in all the constituents of the institution.
 It will not be yet another hierarchical structure or a record-keeping exercise in the institution.
 It will be a facilitative and participative voluntary system/unit/organ of the institution.
 It has the potential to become a vehicle for ushering in quality enhancement by working out planned interventionist strategies to remove deficiencies and enhance quality like the “Quality Circles” in industries.

 The primary aim of IQAC is

-- To develop a system for conscious, consistent and catalytic action to improve the academic and administrative performance of the institution.
+- To develop a system for conscious, consistent, and catalytic action to improve the academic and administrative performance of the institution.